vstinner/vstinner.github.io/draft/c-api_hide_impl_detail.rst

 <https://www.python.org/dev/peps/pep-0620/>`_ and `proposed the PEP to
 python-dev
 <https://mail.python.org/archives/list/python-dev@python.org/thread/HKM774XKU7DPJNLUTYHUB5U6VR6EQMJF/>`_.
-This PEP was rewritten from scratch.
+This PEP is my 3rd attempt to fix the C API: I rewrote it from scratch.
 Python now distributes a new ``pythoncapi_compat.h`` header and a process is defined to reduce the number of broken C extensions when introducing C API incompatible changes listed in this PEP.

 I created the `pythoncapi_compat project
 <https://github.com/pythoncapi/pythoncapi_compat>`_: header file providing new